osisoft/Edge-Data-Store-Docs/content/health/health.md

 ### Next health message expected

-The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the ID Adapters.{machinename}.{componentid}.NextHealthMessageExpected.
-The stream is linked to {machinename}.{componentid} static stream.
+The `NextHealthMessageExpected` dynamic type includes the following values, which are logged in a stream with the ID `Adapters.{DeviceName}.{ComponentId}.NextHealthMessageExpected`.
+The stream is linked to `{DeviceName}.{ComponentId}` static stream.
 Heart beat message is expected once a minute.

 | Property     | Type     | Description      |
 |--------------|----------|------------------|